 |FoodLocal cafes and budget eateries|

 Malana Village History

-Set in the shadow of Deo Tibba and Chandrakhani peaks, the origin and Malana Village history is shrouded in mystery.
-While the origin has been ascribed to Rishi Jamdagni, there is no unique legend of how Malana came into being.
+Set in the shadow of Deo Tibba and Chandrakhani peaks, the origin of Malana Village history is shrouded in mystery.
+While the genesis has been ascribed to Rishi Jamdagni, there is no unique legend of how Malana came into being.

 Another interesting aspect of Malana is their self-proclaimed Greek roots.
 The Malani people consider themselves as the descendants of the Greek soldiers of Alexander’s army.
 Although there is no evidence of the Greek ancestral roots, the democratic setup of the village resembles that of ancient Greece.

 A story also suggests that the people of Malana were able to cure a serious disease emperor Akbar was suffering from when he came to the village.
 Akbar was so delighted that he exempted the entire village of all taxes.
 He is also said to have sent his gold idol to Malana village.
 As it happens, King Akbar is worshipped once a year in the village along with Jamlu Devta.